nogibjj/nm132-cli-demo/README.md

 ## Setup

+1. Configure an EC2 instance according to the [Hello, Candle on AWS! tutorial](https://nogibjj.github.io/candle-cookbook/aws/hello-aws.html)

-1. Create an AWS IAM User Policy with `AmazonS3FullAccess` and `AmazonEC2FullAccess` permissions
+2. Create an AWS IAM User Policy "Candle-Cli" with `AmazonS3FullAccess` and `AmazonEC2FullAccess` permissions

-2. Create an access key for your user
+3. Create an access key for your "Candle-Cli" user

-3. Create `.env` file and configure with AWS credentials and EC2 Key Pair
+4. Create `.env` file and configure with AWS credentials and EC2 Key Pair

 ```
 # $touch .env